plantinformatics/pretzel-documentation-website/docs/User-Stories/User-story-2.md

 In this User Story we will achieve the following in Prezel:

-1. Explore and compare Yellow Rust QTLs on chromosome 5A from *Cheng at al. 2024* and *Tong et al. 2024* defined in different versions of the wheat genome reference assembly (IWGSC RefSeq v1.0 and IWGSC RefSeq v2.1)
+1. Explore and compare Yellow Rust QTLs on chromosome 5A from *Cheng at al. 2024* and *Tong et al. 2024* (a meta study collecting QTLs from many other studies) defined in different versions of the wheat genome reference assembly (IWGSC RefSeq v1.0 and IWGSC RefSeq v2.1)

 2. Identify the Yr34/Yr48 region of 5AL based on results in *Qureshi et al. 2017*